uipath-certification/uipath-certification.github.io/_posts/2020-9-9-act-activity-to-get-column-from-datarow.md

 **Column** - This will return an object cotaining the value of the column

-If one of these fields is set, the other's are ignored.
+If one of the fields is used, the other two are ignored.

 Answer B is incorrect because we need to read the column, not delete a row.
+We hope this was obvious before this explanation.

 Answer C and D deal with the cell value of a spreadsheet.
 While a cell contains the row and column information, we were specifically looking for the column in the row of a DataTable.